Saturday 21 February 2026 – The Colchester Rapidplay

 “Players who were ECF members at Bronze level or above in the relevant league season at the time all of their league games were played.
 Clubs are asked to check any game fee invoices they receive and bring to the ECF Office’s attention any instances of players who were not members as at 30th June but were members at the time they played all their games in the preceding season.
 For example, players who are not members as at 30th June 2026 will be expected to have been ECF members at Bronze level or above for all the games they played in the preceding 2025/2026 season.
 If players satisfy that condition, we will always consider a waiver for such cases when they are brought to our attention.”

-Presumably settlement of account would be required from the player before they can again renew in the future.
-This could work, but the wording seems somewhat ‘high-handed’ by putting the onus on leagues to check details and ‘appeal’ to be considered for a waiver!
-Leagues might instead, expect that ECF, who have full game and player details, simply not invoice fees for games played whilst a player was a liable member (and therefore were full members in the said proceeding season) – and any exceptions that accidentally get through and pointed out by leagues be immediately accepted as an error on the part of ECF, rather than insist the league appeal for a waiver?
+Presumably ECF would require settlement of outstanding amounts from the player before they can renew in the future and not play the system.
+The wording is still somewhat ‘high-handed’ though by putting the onus on leagues to check details and ‘appeal’ to be ‘considered’ for a ‘waiver’!
+Instead, leagues might reasonably expect ECF, who have full game and player details, to simply not invoice fees for games played whilst a player was a liable member (and therefore were full members in the said proceeding season) – and any exceptions that accidentally get through and pointed out by leagues be considered an error on the part of ECF, rather than insist the league appeal for a waiver? i.e. Leagues agree payments for games played while a player is a ‘non–member’, but not while they are a liable member – and the title of this article becomes right after all!

 2025 Local Events